MarsIfeanyi/SablierV2LockupDynamic-Contract-Review/SablierV2LockupDynamic-Review.md

 - createWithDeltas(LockupDynamic.CreateWithDeltas calldata params)
 - createWithMilestones(LockupDynamic.CreateWithMilestones calldata params)

-- createWithDeltas(LockupDynamic.CreateWithDeltas calldata params): This is the function that `SablierV2LockupDynamic` used to Create Stream (Money Stream) using Deltas, `src/SablierV2LockupDynamic.sol`.
+- **createWithDeltas(LockupDynamic.CreateWithDeltas calldata params):** This is the function that `SablierV2LockupDynamic` uses to Create Streams using `Deltas`, `src/SablierV2LockupDynamic.sol`. `delta` refers to a time difference in seconds between segments.
+- Segment helps in the calculation of the custom streaming curve, which determines how the payment rate varies over time

+  - How the Logic works:

-  - It Creates a stream by setting the start time to `block.timestamp`, and the end time to the sum of `block.timestamp` and all specified time deltas.
+        - It Creates a stream by setting the start time to `block.timestamp`, and the end time to the sum of

-  - It returns the `streamId` of the newly created Stream.
-  - Whenever a new Stream is created and funded by the `msg.sender`, the Sablier Protocol wraps every stream in an `ERC-721 non-fungible token (NFT)`, making the stream recipient the owner of the NFT.
-  - The recipient can transfer the NFT to another address, and this also transfers the right to withdraw funds from the stream, including any funds already streamed.
-  - `delta` refers to a time difference in seconds between segments. delta is a part of the `SegmentWithDelta` struct used at runtime.
-  - The `SegmentWithDelta` struct is used to create custom streaming curves for a Lockup Dynamic stream.
-The SegmentWithDelta struct is defined in the `LockupDynamic` library and referenced in the `CreateWithDeltas` struct, `src/types/DataTypes.sol`
-  - `noDelegateCall` is a modifier defined in the `NoDelegateCall.sol` abstract contract.
-It prevents delegateCall, `src/abstracts/NoDelegateCall.sol`, hence delegate calls cannot be called on this function.
-  - When this function is invoked, it calls the internal function, `_createWithMilestones` to create the Stream and returns the `streamId`, which can be used to query the Blockchain State and return any needed data about the Stream.
+    `block.timestamp` and all specified time deltas. - It returns the `streamId` of the newly created Stream. - Whenever a new Stream is created and funded by the `msg.sender`, the Sablier Protocol wraps every stream in an `ERC-721 non-fungible token (NFT)`, making the stream recipient the owner of the NFT. - The recipient can transfer the NFT to another address, and this also transfers the right to withdraw funds from the stream, including any funds already streamed. - `delta` refers to a time difference in seconds between segments. delta is a part of the `SegmentWithDelta` struct used at runtime. - The `SegmentWithDelta` struct is used to create custom streaming curves for a Lockup Dynamic stream.
+The SegmentWithDelta struct is defined in the `LockupDynamic` library and referenced in the `CreateWithDeltas` struct, `src/types/DataTypes.sol` - `noDelegateCall` is a modifier defined in the `NoDelegateCall.sol` abstract contract.
+It prevents delegateCall, `src/abstracts/NoDelegateCall.sol`, hence delegate calls cannot be called on this function. - When this function is invoked, it calls the internal function, `_createWithMilestones` to create the Stream and returns the `streamId`, which can be used to query the Blockchain State and return any needed data about the Stream.

 ```sh
 struct SegmentWithDelta {